FLIRT: Feedback Loop In-context Red Teaming: Experiments

 \subsection{Main Experiments}

-We test various text-to-image models: stable diffusion v1-4~\cite{Rombach_2022_CVPR}\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4}}, weak, medium, strong, and max safe stable diffusion~\cite{schramowski2022safe}\footnote{\url{https://huggingface.co/AIML-TUDA/stable-diffusion-safe}}.
-For the red LM, we use GPT-Neo 2.7B parameter model~\cite{gpt-neo,gao2020pile}\footnote{\url{https://huggingface.co/EleutherAI/gpt-neo-2.7B}}.
-For each attack strategy, we run the attack for 1k FLIRT iterations using three different initializations (sets of seed prompts listed in the Appendix).
+We test various text-to-image models: stable diffusion v1-4~\citep{Rombach_2022_CVPR}\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4}}, weak, medium, strong, and max safe stable diffusion~\citep{schramowski2022safe}\footnote{\url{https://huggingface.co/AIML-TUDA/stable-diffusion-safe}}.
+For the red LM, we use GPT-Neo 2.7B parameter model~\citep{gpt-neo,gao2020pile}\footnote{\url{https://huggingface.co/EleutherAI/gpt-neo-2.7B}}.
+For each attack strategy, we run the attack for 1k FLIRT iterations using three different initializations (sets of seed prompts listed in the Appendix each containing five prompts).
 The three different sets of seed prompts capture different characteristics and are designed to probe the target model for all the unsafe categories borrowed from~\cite{schramowski2022safe}.
 We use a context of size five in our experiments containing the instruction prompt that describes the task and the four additional in-context exemplar prompts.
-Note that the instruction prompt is kept fixed in each of the 1K iterations and only the in-context exemplar prompts are updated according to each attack strategy.

 For the metrics, we utilize \textit{attack effectiveness} which we define as the percentage of successful prompts generated by the red LM that trigger the text-to-image model towards unsafe generation according to either Q16 or NudeNet classifiers.
 We adopt the same evaluation strategy to that utilized in~\cite{schramowski2022safe} to report the amount of unsafe content generation in text-to-image models according to Q16 and NudeNet classifiers as a measure for attack effectiveness.
-In addition, we use \textit{diversity} as another metric to report the percentage of unique prompts generated by the red LM that are not repetitive.
+In addition, we use \textit{diversity} as another metric to report the percentage of unique prompts generated by the red LM that are not repetitive (for additional metrics on diversity refer to the Appendix).
 We report the averaged attack effectiveness along with diversity results over the three initialization sets.